Table of Contents

 The insurance industry is evolving rapidly.
 To succeed in such an increasingly competitive environment, insurance agents must respond to the times.

-Right now, millennials are replacing baby boomers as the primary customer of insurance companies.
+Right now, millennials are replacing baby boomers as the primary customers of insurance companies.

 Yikes, millennials.